Chimney sweeps' carcinoma: Socio-historical context

-A housing tax, created during the 17th century in England, limited the number of fireplaces per house.
-To avoid this tax, several chimney pipes would be connected to a single fireplace, resulting in angled pipes.
-The odd chimney structures resulted in complex mechanical cleaning methods.
+A tax created during the 17th century in England caused housing to be built with numerous narrow, angled flues and the need for complex mechanical cleaning methods.
 As a result, it was not uncommon for young boys to be hired as chimney sweeps in England in the 1700s and 1800s.
 Typically, those hired were orphans or children from poor families.
 Young children, between the ages 5 and 11, were often hired for their ability to fit through the narrow chimney chutes.

 Chimney sweeping was a common practice across Europe and North America.
 The disease was mostly found in the United Kingdom, where climbing boys were used.
 The most likely reason for the high prevalence of the disease in the UK was that chimney chutes were narrower.
 Another reason can be attributed to poor hygiene standards in the 18th century: during this time, hygiene standards were lacking and bathing once a year was not uncommon.
 Families often shared sleeping blankets and these blankets were often the ones used by the chimney sweeper to collect soot, resulting in further repeated soot exposure.
 It was also not uncommon for children to work naked.
 The lack in hygiene standards coupled with working naked allowed for repeated skin exposure to toxins in chimney soot, a possible cause for this disease.

 In the United States, enslaved black children were hired from their owners and used in the same way, and were still climbing after 1875.